-7.2.5 Report/interpretation
+7.2.4 Report/interpretation

-Reporting of susceptibility results is easily done for each drug tested, if the method was applied correctly.
-Resistance results are preferably checked by repeated testing (clinicians should already be informed), which may in some cases determine the level of resistance.
+Reporting of susceptibility results is easily done for each tested drug, if the method was performed according to the standard protocol.
+Unexpected resistant results should be checked by molecular confirmation, as described in Chapter 6 or by repeated testing.
 This may be done as soon as a resistance pattern is observed.
-Resistance results can now also be complemented by molecular detection of mutations conferring resistance, as described in Chapter 6.
-If a mutation known to confer resistance (e.g. $rpo\beta$ mutation leading to S531L substitution for rifampicin resistance) is observed, this confirms resistance.
-Conversely, if no mutation is observed in the genes known to confer resistance, this implies that the strain needs to be retested with a reference method.
-If the strain still appears resistant but no mutation is found, colonies growing in the tube containing antibiotic should be retested for molecular detection.
+If a mutation known to confer resistance is observed, this confirms resistance.
+Conversely, if no mutation in the genes known to confer resistance is detected, this implies that the strain needs to be retested with a reference method.
+If the strain still appears resistant but no mutation is found, colonies growing in the presence of the particular antibiotic should be retested [8].

-Emergency and priority reporting should be carried out for cases of smear-positive pulmonary tuberculosis and for all cases which appear to be MDR-TB.
-The results should be given directly to the clinician in charge of the patient.
-If this is not possible, it should be verified that the clinician is aware of the results.
+Emergency and priority reporting should be carried out for cases of smear-positive pulmonary TB and for all cases detected as RR/MDR-TB.
+These results should be reported according to the institutional protocol, preferably to the attending clinical team.
 Routine reporting should contain the start date of testing and the date of reporting.

-The level of resistance might be of interest for some first-line drugs (isoniazid, streptomycin, ethambutol) and second-line drugs (amikacin, capreomycin, ofloxacin, moxifloxacin) if it can be determined.
-Usually, a report of low resistance does not imply that the drug will not be given; conversely, a report of a high level of resistance implies that the drug is of no use to the patient.
+For antibiotics for which several concentrations can be tested, the level of resistance can be determined and reported [44].
+Usually, a report of low resistance does not imply that the drug will not be given; conversely, a report of a high-level of resistance implies that the drug is of no clinical use.
 However, more clinical studies should be done correlating patient outcome with levels of resistance.

-7.3 Procedure 2: Proportion method on Löwenstein-Jensen medium
+7.3 Proportion method on Löwenstein-Jensen medium